torchlightwizard/Statistical-Analysis-Book/README.md

 # Statistical-Analysis
-A collection of statistical analyses.
+A collection of solved statistics problems from books.